sinsin1998/Assignment2/README.md

 ### Task 3 – GPS RAIM (Receiver Autonomous Integrity Monitoring)
+The consistency of GPS signals received from multiple satellites can be evaluated using the Receiver Autonomous Integrity Monitoring (RAIM) algorithm.
+RAIM enhances reliability by cross-checking the measurements from different satellites and detecting any anomalies or inconsistencies in the data.
+If discrepancies are found, users are promptly alerted to potential integrity issues in the positioning solution.
+To implement RAIM, the GNSS navigation data is first loaded, and the RAIM algorithm is then integrated into the Weighted Least Squares (WLS) positioning framework, enabling real-time fault detection by monitoring the residuals of the position estimation process, showed in task3.m
 ### Task 4 – LEO Satellites for Navigation
 ```
 Model: Deepseek